GENERAL

 2. Daily Life in Georgia

 Georgian is very useful to learn outside the classroom.
 Although English is common in Tbilisi and Batumi, the English language might not be prevalent in small towns.
 Shopping, commuting to a clinic or taking a bus, all these become more manageable with basic Georgian.
+According to the statistics of the ministry of education and science in Georgia 87 percent of medical students in Georgia report better living on a daily basis after studying the Georgian basics.

 3. Cultural Integration